 Morning after pills

-Emergency contraception pills, aka morning after pills, work by preventing or delaying ovulation.
-That’s why you need to take them before ovulation starts.
-The egg won’t show up or is delayed.
-The sperm waits in vain for 5 days and thus cannot fertilize the egg.
+Emergency contraception pills, aka morning-after pills, work by preventing or delaying ovulation.
+The sperm waits in vain for 5 days and cannot fertilize the egg.
 If your ovulation started and conception occurred before you’ve taken the pill, it won’t work.

 There are 2 types of emergency contraception pills: